 If your unit is starting to look past its best, here’s our guide to when it’s time to replace rather than repair.

 Firstly, if your shed is bulging at the seams, either because you’ve got too much stuff for the available space or you’ve taken up a new hobby and need more room.
 It is best to not risk damaging anything as you struggle to take it in and out of your too-small shed.
-Your existing shed can be sold on, but choosing a dry day to take it down will be best.
+Your existing shed can be sold, but choosing a dry day to take it down will be best.
 Also, if your unit has more than five years on the clock, it can be harder – do it with two of you.

-Look out for leaks
+Look Out for Leaks

 Especially after rain, check that no water is getting into your shed.
 New leaks can often easily be put right.
 But if this keeps happening, over time it can cause significant damage.

-Is the wood warping?
+Is the Wood Warping?

 Moisture can warp wood.
-And while sometimes timber can be manipulated back into place, if your shed is no longer functioning it will clearly need to be replaced.
+And while sometimes timber can be manipulated back into place, if your shed is no longer functioning it will need to be replaced.

-Check doors and windows
+Check Doors and Windows

-Obviously these need to open and close completely and smoothly.
+Obviously, these need to open and close completely and smoothly.
 You can fill in sealant around small gaps, but if windows and doors are beyond repair, you will need to invest in a new unit.

-Has the rot set in?
+Has the Rot Set in?

-Wood which has had extensive exposure to damp (e.g. if it’s been in direct contact with soil) may rot, so look over your shed for this.
+Wood which has had extensive exposure to dampness (e.g. if it’s been in direct contact with soil) may rot, so look over your shed for this.
 Small areas of rot can be dealt with fairly easily, but if it’s starting to undermine the structure of your shed, then it is beyond repair.

 Unfortunately, this is also bad news for your shed.
-However, while you can fix a few pieces of loose wood by nailing them back in place.
+However, you can fix a few pieces of loose wood by nailing them back in place.
 Unfortunately, if your shed is no longer held together securely.
 It’s structurally unsound and has reached the end of its life.

-General stability
+General Stability

 An uneven base, damaged floor and loose fastenings are all sure signs that your shed could collapse, and that you need a new one.